thriveweb/sailinginparadise/content/boatTours/2019-05-28-sunset-city-lights-cruise.md

   ## Gold Coast Sunset Cruise

-  **Our ticketed sunset cruises are currently not operational due to social distancing requirements.
-We are still offering private sunset charters which are suitable for groups from 2 to 30 guests.**

-  **Please click the 'boat charter' tab in the main menu to view the most appropriate private charter option or send through an enquiry via the tab below.**
+  **Our ticketed sunset cruises are currently not running.
+However our private charters are operating and offer an ideal way to get out on the water with your family/friends.
+Please click the 'boat charter' tab in the main menu to view the most appropriate private charter option or send through an enquiry via the tab below.**

   Looking for the Gold Coast's best sunset views?
 There is no better place to watch the sunset on the Gold Coast than relaxing on a yacht on the Broadwater!
 No seriously...